Rod-Vadar/assignment1/readme.md

 Here is the link to the live site.  https://rod-vadar.github.io/assignment1/index.html

-Color Space
+### **Color Space**
 The color space is based on a minimalist color space which suits the design of looking like the cover of a stylish magazine.
+I prefer to understate text intensity and keep it balanced with the images.
-It is comprised of red #DC3545, white #FFFFFF, black #000000 and gray shades.
+I chose the colors of red #DC3545, white #FFFFFF, black #000000 and gray shades.

 ![Alt text](wireframe-ref-images/Desire%20Color%20Space.png)